Studebaker Scotsman

-The Scotsman is an automobile series that was produced by the Studebaker Packard Corporation of South Bend, Indiana, during model years 1957 and 1958, and a low-priced series of pickup trucks in 1958 and 1959.
+The Scotsman is an automobile series that was produced by the Studebaker Packard Corporation of South Bend, Indiana, during the 1957 and 1958 model years, and a low-priced series of pickup trucks in 1958 and 1959.
 The name was based on the reputation of Scottish frugality, the cars being built for function and minimalism.

 Car and wagon

 When Studebaker-Packard's financial situation worsened in 1955 and 1956, company leaders decided, rather than meet the "Big Three" automakers head-on, to compete with low-priced, basic transportation.
 Using the Studebaker Champion's two- and four-door sedan and two-door station-wagon bodies, the company created a vehicle which could undercut the prices of minimal-frill competitors the Chevrolet 150, Ford Custom and Plymouth Plaza.
 The Scotsman had features reminiscent of the "blackout" cars of the shortened 1942 model year, from which chrome trim was eliminated by war-materials rationing, though such refinements have been added by latter-day enthusiasts.

 Hubcaps and grille were painted; buyers paid extra for a basic recirculating heater for the passenger compartment.
 Interiors were fitted with painted cardboard panels—gray vinyl being the single standard for upholstery.
 Rubberized floor coverings replaced carpeting.
 The only chrome plating was on the front and rear bumpers and some minor interior parts.
 Painted bumpers were an option to reduce the cost of the car even further.
 On two-door models, the rear windows were fixed without winders.
 Standard windshield wipers were vacuum-powered, resulting in reduced performance as engine load increased.
 The only apparent frill was Studebaker's heavily promoted "Cyclops Eye" speedometer, the same as that used on the 1956 Studebakers.
 Dealers were instructed to avoid installing extra-cost accessories, on the rationale that a buyer who wanted frills on an economical car could buy a regular Champion for an extra $200 (equal to $ today).

 Priced below the competition from $1,776 (equal to $ today) for the two-door sedan, Scotsman sales were projected at 4,000 cars for the short 1957 model year.
-In fact, over 9,000 were sold—not only to frugal or low-budget customers but also to wealthy notables such as former First Lady Eleanor Roosevelt.
-For, despite its austerity, the Scotsman delivered exceptional value and economy.
+In fact, over 9,000 were sold.
+One notable owner of a Scotsman was First Lady Eleanor Roosevelt.
 The small six-cylinder engine delivered a claimed 30 mpgus of gasoline when the overdrive transmission was chosen.
-This was unheard-of mileage for a car of its size in 1957, although it came at a price: With only 101 hp, the Scotsman was by no means a high performance car.
-It took about 20 seconds to reach 60 mph from rest, at a time when 10-second 0-60 mph times were becoming more common, even among the low-priced field.
-However, it appears that few complained about poor performance in the early days of the Interstate highway.
+With 101 hp, the Scotsman took about 20 seconds to reach 60 mph from rest, at a time when 10-second 0-60 mph times were becoming more common, even among the low-priced field.